freakout42/formax/README.md

 create a single-block single-page form. runform can display the page - wait for a key - and exit.

-1.0.0 is able to query, update, create and delete records in a table by a single-block, single-page, single-row form.
+1.0.0 will be able to create, retrieve, update and delete (CRUD) records in a table by a single-block, single-page, single-row form.
 Expected 08/2024.

 Feature roadmap
 ---------------

- - import block/field config
- - current block field
+ - multiple blocks master-detail
+ - form for forms
- - CRUD
+ - dev guide en
+ - user guide in en, de, fr, ...
  - man pages
  - import script for page layout
- - multiple blocks master-detail
- - form for forms
  - menue multiple forms
  - cqy.y: resolv 5 shift/reduce conflicts
  - sap-like batchinput
  - triggers with embedded javascript (elk)
  - help
  - domains with central maintaining
- - dev guide en
- - user guide in en, de, fr, ...
  - direct field keys 1..9 ?
  - key macro
+ - multiple databases

 User guide
 ==========